In This Article

 If you are scared of the dentist and you think it is better to endure tooth pain than see one, you better think twice.
 You are not alone in this circumstance and that is why Painless dentistry, also known as sedation dentistry, is very essential in allaying your fears.
 It involves the use of special medication on you during dental procedures so that you will be relaxed and won’t have any discomfort.
 Some people refer to it as sleep dentistry but this is not right because you will be awake after administration except your dentist administers a general anesthesia on you.

-Levels Of Sedation
+Common Levels of Sedation Dentistry

 Painless dentistry has different sedation levels including minimal sedation which ensures that you are conscious but relaxed.
 There is moderate sedation which makes you partially unconscious.
 Deep sedation puts you at the edge of being conscious but it is possible to wake you up while general anesthesia makes you absolutely unconscious.